frain-dev/convoy-website/content/docs/getting-started/sending/convoy-go.md

 ## Cheers! 🎉

-You have sucessfully created a Convoy application to send webhook events to your configured endpoint.
+You have successfully created a Convoy application to send events to your configured endpoint.